andrenevares/random_pwd/README.md

 - Select lenght of the password
 - Password will be generated using only lowercase letters
 - Or/and user can add uppercase letters
-- Or/and user can numbers
+- Or/and user can add numbers
-- Or/and user can special characters
+- Or/and user can add special characters

 ## CSS
 Just copied from internet...
 And made some changes...